 In other words, your site hierarchy should reflect what you do, what you offer, and have a potential for two-way communication.
 Your site should be hierarchical in a similar way to how you’d divide functions in your business to different departments or individuals.

 To help you build your brand it can be helpful to see your website structure as being made up of layers.
 Your homepage is the top layer.
 This is your online headquarters, where you can find all relevant departments or functions.
 Your services, about, contact page, and other primary functions are your second layer.
-Further layers can get a bit muddy, however
+Further layers can get a bit muddy, however, this illustration simplifies the logic behind how you should structure the site.

 When applying this structure, you can organize your online activities in a strategic manner from the start.
 You can then start applying content creation, with a specific purpose in mind, aimed at the different content funnels.
 The concept of the content lifecycle and content funnels is something we’ll touch upon in a follow up article.